paul-go/Keyva/readme.md

 There are [many existing IndexedDB abstractions](https://www.paultman.com/best-library-for-indexeddb-localforage-idb-keyval-or-idb/).
 While these projects meet some definition of *functional*, a library design aficionado like myself finds them insufficiently elegant. **This matters**.
 Especially for a key/value access layer which is going to be used in literally every app one might build.

-Some libraries have carefully designed APIs where significant care was obviously taken while designing the interface rather than only focusing on the implementation.
-These libraries place a very high value on ergonomics, simplicity, thoughtful names, cognitive load minimization, and achieving the best possible Intellisense experience.
+Some libraries have that *it* factor where a significant amount of thought was obviously given to the interface, rather than only the internals.
+These libraries place a very high value on ergonomics, simplicity, naming, cognitive load minimization, and achieving the best possible Intellisense experience.
 These libraries have **staying power**.
 They're the type you keep reaching for **year after year**.

 I didn't find any key/value access layer that inspired this level of confidence.
 So I designed one that does.

 ## Features

 - Simple like localStorage, but powerful like IndexedDB.
 - Feather-weight.
-Only **1.7KB** zipped + minified.
+Only **1.5KB** zipped + minified.
 - Zero dependencies
 - Written in TypeScript.
 Code is commented and readable.